 In order to identify, prevent and mitigate adverse human rights impacts, we have integrated human rights considerations (e.g. land, labour, child rights, health and safety of workers and communities, the rights of indigenous people etc.) in the ES due diligence process.
 ES due diligence is required by our ES Risk Framework which is integral to Deutsche Bank’s Global Reputational Risk Framework.
 The ES Risk Framework has global applicability.

 Our specific industry sector guidelines contain further guidance on how we evaluate and assess clients’ and transactions’ risks and performance with regard to human rights.
+The ES Policy Framework explains the policies and guidelines in more detail.

 In addition, our internal due diligence is complemented by direct interaction with clients and external tools/databases which are available to support the risk evaluation process such as MSCI Rating.
 We may also consult independent subject matter experts.